Three things we dive into in this episode:

-Learn how to stop anxiety from driving your decisions.
+How to figure out when anxiety is driving your decisions.

-Discover the three pieces of the intuition triangle framework.
+How to recognize your intuition + defining the three pieces of the intuition triangle framework

-Learn how to identify when your intuition is speaking and guiding you to make a change.
+Identifying when your intuition is speaking and guiding you to make a change

 Release restrictive dieting, break free from body shame, & create habits that help you live fully!
 Sign up for Caitie’s nutrition coaching program and community, Whole, Full, and Alive, and get a FREE 20 Minute Discovery Call!